Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 Not every app can be installed via Homebrew.
 [Monosnap](https://monosnap.com/welcome) is one such example.

+If you want an easy way to hide menu bar items, then try the [hidden-bar](https://apps.apple.com/app/hidden-bar/id1452453066) app ([github](https://github.com/dwarvesf/hidden))

-Also, if you're into torrents, then `npm install -g t-get` might be of interest to you.
+Also, if you're into torrents, then the transmission server/client (`npm install -g t-get`) might be of interest to you.

 ## macOS